MoserMichael/lang-pooh-plus/README.md

 - complicated bash scripts look awkward and out of place; i think the shell scripting language is just designed to glue togather programs in cases that the unix pipeline doesn't cut it.
 - needs slightly more practical support for expression with numbers.
 - performant: bash is quite slow; probably needs to be a bit faster.
-- bash syntax is strictly LALR (it uses yacc) so that parsing is fast; but i think that's too limiting in this day and age (hope that parsing doesn't get too slow for my tools)
+- bash scripting language syntax is strictly LALR (it uses yacc) so that parsing is fast; but i think that's too limiting in this day and age (hope that parsing doesn't get too slow for my tools)

 # required features